Nine (2009 live-action film): Plot

 Returning to Luisa, he promises to discontinue cheating.
-As she embraces him, he is called away to help Carla, who has overdosed on pills in a suicide attempt.
-Guido stays with Carla, and has a vision of his mother singing him a lullaby when he was young ("Guarda La Luna"), advising him to repair his life.
-He leaves when Carla's husband Luigi arrives in the morning, and returns to find Luisa gone, while the film crew leaves for Rome.
+As she embraces him, he is called away to help Carla, who has overdosed on pills in attempted suicide.
+Guido stays with her and dreams of his mother singing him a lullaby when he was young ("Guarda La Luna"), advising him to repair his life.
+He leaves as Carla's husband Luigi arrives in the morning and returns to find Luisa gone while the film crew leaves for Rome.

 Filming in Rome, Guido phones Luisa to come that evening.
-When his leading lady, Claudia, senses there is no script, Guido confesses that he needs her to inspire one.
+When his leading lady, Claudia, senses there is no script, he confesses he needs her to inspire one.
 His idea for the film resembles his own ordeal: a man lost and in love with so many women.
 Claudia responds that this man is incapable of love and that, while she loves him, she cannot keep playing the same part in his films or his life ("Unusual Way").

-While Guido is reviewing screen tests, Luisa arrives and is devastated to see him interact with an actress exactly as when he first met Luisa.
-After an argument and an angry, imaginary striptease ("Take It All"), Luisa permanently leaves Guido.
-Finally acknowledging the truth, Guido cancels the film, now abandoned by all those he has selfishly been exploiting ("I Can’t Make This Movie").
+While Guido is reviewing screen tests, Luisa arrives and is devastated to see him interact with an actress exactly as when he first met her.
+After an argument and an angry, imagined striptease ("Take It All"), she permanently leaves him.
+Finally acknowledging the truth, Guido cancels the film, now abandoned by all those he has selfishly been exploiting ("I Can't Make This Movie").
 He admits to the crew that there never was a movie to make, and has the set destroyed before he leaves Rome.

 Two years later, at a café in Anguillara, Guido sees an advertisement for a play starring Luisa, whom he sees leave the theater with another man.
-Lilli suggests he make another movie, but Guido’s only idea is a man trying to win back his wife.
-Some time later, Guido is making that very film, directing actors representing a younger version of himself and Luisa, living in a small apartment and deeply in love.
-Guido's younger self assembles the cast of his entire life on the scaffolding behind him ("Finale"), as Luisa arrives and watches from the shadows, happy that Guido has returned to his former self.
-The younger Guido runs to sit on the elder Guido's lap as fantasy meets reality, and the mature Guido calls, “Action!”
+Lilli suggests he make another movie, but Guido's only idea is a man trying to win back his wife.
+Sometime later, Guido is making that very film, directing actors representing younger versions of himself and Luisa, living in a small apartment and deeply in love.

+Guido's younger self assembles the cast of his entire life on the scaffolding behind him ("Finale") as Luisa arrives and watches from the shadows, happy that Guido has returned to his former self.
+The younger Guido runs to sit on the elder Guido's lap as fantasy meets reality, and the mature Guido calls, "Action!"